-With the Chromecast app's new version 1.7 update, users can stream anything on select Android phones and tablets to their TVs.
+Thanks to a Chromecast update, users can stream anything on select Android phones and tablets to their TVs.
 As the functionality is still in beta, it isn't perfect yet, but if you want to take your mobile experience to a big screen, here's how to do it.
 Note that while this tutorial demonstrates the process for Chromecast, it works exactly the same way if you have a Google Nexus Player.

 1. Check your hardware and software.
 Not every Android device is compatible with screen casting, and iOS devices are not compatible at all.
 Check Google's list of supported devices (this includes Google's line of Nexus phones and tablets, the Samsung Galaxy line, the HTC One M7, and a handful of LG devices), then make sure that you have the Chromecast app downloaded.